Create functions - Amazon CloudFront

 aws cloudfront create-function \ --name MaxAge \ --function-config '{"Comment":"Max Age 2 years","Runtime":"cloudfront-js-2.0","KeyValueStoreAssociations":{"Quantity":1,"Items":[{"KeyValueStoreARN":"arn:aws:cloudfront::111122223333:key-value-store/a1b2c3d4-5678-90ab-cdef-EXAMPLE11111"}]}}' \ --function-code fileb://function-max-age-v1.js

-• KeyValueStoreAssociations: If your function uses key value pairs, you can associate the key value store during the initial creation of the function.
-Or you can associate it later, by using update-function.
+• KeyValueStoreAssociations – If your function uses key-value pairs, you can associate the key value store when you first create the function.
+Or, you can associate it later, by using update-function.
 The Quantity is always 1 because each function can have only one key value store associated with it.

 When the command is successful, you see output like the following.